RalfJL/Irrigation/README.md

 + It uses 2 Mi Flora sensors to check if watering is necessary
 + Is connected via WiFi and MQTT to my home

-Please have a look at the Wiki for instructions to setup.
+Please have a look at the [Wiki}(https://github.com/RalfJL/Irrigation/wiki) for instructions to setup.

 Picture will follow.